sangdon/sangdon.github.io/index.md

 ## Research Interests

-Machine Learning, Trustworthy Machine Learning, Uncertainty Quantification, and Computer Security &mdash; My research interest focuses on designing safe and secure AI systems by understanding from theory to implementation and applications for computer security, computer vision, robotics, and natural language processing.
+Machine Learning, Trustworthy Machine Learning, Uncertainty Quantification, and Computer Security &mdash; My research interest focuses on designing safe and secure AI systems by understanding from theory to implementation and applications in computer security, computer vision, robotics, and natural language processing.

 ## Publications